HurricanGame/Hurrican/README.md

 ### Dependencies

-The code depends on SDL2 (or the old deprecated SDL) with the image and mixer components, OpenGL and libepoxy.
+The code depends on SDL2 (or the old deprecated SDL) with the image and mixer components, and libepoxy.
 Optionally libopenmpt can be used for the music in place of the standard from SDL_mixer (see below).
 A compiler with c++17 support is required.